 \section{Network construction and processing}

-\textit{El Observatorio de Memoria y Conflicto} (OMC) is an initiative of \textit{El Centro Nacional de Memoria Histórica} (CNMH), with the primary mission of documenting and analyzing the dynamics of violence and armed conflict in Colombia.
-Its work involves constructing and publishing databases that compile detailed information on human rights violations, breaches of international humanitarian law, and other acts of violence that have occurred within the context of the conflict.

-Considering that the use of violence has manifested in several forms, some more brutal than others, this research focuses on the most serious human rights violations, specifically those pertaining to the right to life, physical integrity, liberty, and personal security \citep{RamaJudicial}.
-Consequently, this study utilizes data on massacres, enforced disappearances, targeted killings, kidnappings, and illegal recruitments attributed to the armed substructures of the FARC and paramilitary groups that operated between 1980 and 2007.
+Given that violence has taken multiple forms and levels of severity, this research focuses on the most serious human rights violations, specifically those related to the rights to life, physical integrity, liberty, and personal security \citep{RamaJudicial}.
+Accordingly, we use data on massacres, enforced disappearances, targeted killings, kidnappings, and illegal recruitment attributed to FARC substructures and to paramilitary groups that operated between 1978 and 2007.

-Direct military actions between conflict actors are not considered, as they reveal different aspects of the behavior of armed groups in civil wars.
-According to \cite{Kalyvas2006}, direct confrontation among belligerents focuses on defeating the adversary, involving a range of military strategies and combat tactics aimed primarily at armed opponents.
-In contrast, violence against the civilian population follows a different logic: It does not necessarily seek military advantage but rather aims to consolidate territorial control, undermine support for other armed actors, and secure local resources.
-This type of violence is selective and designed to influence the behavior of the population in accordance with the interests of the armed group perpetrating it, whether through intimidation, retaliation, or cooptation.
+Direct military engagements between armed actors are not considered, since they reflect different dimensions of armed group behavior in civil wars.
+According to \cite{Kalyvas2006}, confrontation among belligerents aims to defeat the adversary and involves military strategies and combat tactics directed primarily at armed opponents.
+By contrast, violence against civilians follows a different logic.
+It does not necessarily seek immediate military advantage, instead it aims to consolidate territorial control, undermine support for rival actors, and secure local resources.
+This violence is typically selective and intended to shape civilian behavior in line with the perpetrator’s interests, through intimidation, retaliation, or cooptation.